Are Warrants Public Records in Alaska?

 There is no applicable statute of limitation on warrants.
 They usually stay open until the subject dies or the judge quashes or recalls the warrant for some reason.
 Warrants do not expire because they may encourage suspects to evade warrants until their expiration.
 As a result, a person may be brought in after a routine traffic stop for an outstanding warrant.
 They may also be detained at the US Customs when trying to enter the US if they were outside the country.
 In certain circumstances, a warrant may become moot when a long time has passed, like an arrest warrant, complaint warrant, or search warrant.

 The rationale is that the complaint upon which the warrant is based has become statute-barred.
-Persons who think they might have a warrant need to contact an attorney who will help them determine its kind of warrant.
+Persons who think they might have a warrant need to contact an attorney who will help them determine the kind of warrant.
 Knowing the applicable warrant is the first step in dealing with it.
 An attorney may then, depending on the type of case and the amount of time passed, appear in court to ask for the warrant to be lifted or squashed.
 Where it is a felony matter, this approach is generally not possible.

 How Long Does It Take to Get a Warrant in Alaska?